Candea-Marian/intern-App-RN-CandeaMarian/README.md

 -  - [x] Delete a card
 - [x] Use the phone camera to take a picture and show it on the home screen.

+## Aditional Cool Features (Because Why Not? 😎):
+ - Automatic Description Generation: If a card is created with an empty description, the app calls an API to fill it with a random Chuck Norris fact.
+Because Chuck Norris always knows what to say! 🥋💬

+ - Emoji Magic: Hit the "Add Emojis" button, and an API will sprinkle some emoji magic into your descriptions. 🎉✨ Whether it’s happy, sad, or something in between, there’s an emoji for that.

+ - Stylish Users List: The users list now looks as sleek as the new Android Studio.
+Modern, intuitive, and easy on the eyes. 😎

 ## Video presentation
 ### - Turn on the audio for a more pleasurable experience 🎧